-I’m sure a bunch of you have seen this technique before in other blogs or are already aware of how to add gradients to text, but it is worth mentioning for those that don’t know this technique.
+I’m sure a bunch of you have seen this technique before in other blogs or are already aware of adding gradients to text, but it is worth mentioning for those that don’t know this technique.
 Moreover, I found that adding an extra step to this known technique, enables you add transparent gradients to text in Illustrator CS4 while still keeping the text editable!

 There are only a couple easy steps to adding gradients to text.
 In Illustrator, you can’t apply a gradient to text the way you normally add gradients to other objects.
 You can Outline the text and then add a gradient, but then you can’t edit the text later.
 No need to worry, there is an easy way to add gradients to text and keep them editable.

 Create some text with the Type tool, with the font of your choosing.
 I am using my favorite font of the moment, Klavika Bold Condensed.

 Set the fill and stroke of your text to none.
 If you don’t this, after you have applied the gradient in the following steps, you will sometimes see the original text color peeking out on the text edges.
 Moreover, setting the fill and stroke to none, will make transparent gradients in Illustrator CS4 look correct.
 If you don’t set the fill to none initially, the color of the original text will show through your transparent gradient, not the object or color below the transparent gradient text.

 Select the text with the Selection tool, open the Appearance panel menu (top left menu button) in the Appearance panel and choose New Fill.

 Now apply a gradient to text and your done!
 Adding gradients to text has never been so easy.

 Below is an experiment using this technique for the transparent gradient text.